AndrewMohawk/bloomsky/README.md

-# bloomsky
+# BloomSky
-Few simple scripts to accompany https://www.andrewmohawk.com/2020/01/28/picking-apart-an-iot-camera-bloomsky/
+Few simple scripts to accompany https://www.andrewmohawk.com/2020/01/28/picking-apart-an-iot-camera-bloomsky/ that target http://www.bloomsky.com/ devices

 # Accounts
 If you need an account simply download the app for your mobile device and register.
 The registration is not email validated so feel free to use any email address

 # Building
 Just compile with go on whatever you are running:

  `go build bloomsearch.go`

  `go build bloompost.go`

 # BloomSearch